codio/site/source/docs/misc/index.html.md

 This course teaches students how to access the terminal and access the Linux command line interface.

 ### Cambridge MOOC - Non-Coding
-This course is a port of OCR's Cambridge MOOC and covers the non-coding aspects of the pre 2016 GCSE curriculum.
+This course is a port of OCR's Cambridge MOOC and covers the non-coding aspects of the GCSE curriculum.
 It contains the tutorial content, videos as well as auto-marked assessment questions.

 ## Video overview